Use this checklist to implement and regularly review the hygiene plan for your childcare facility.

 Every hygiene plan for daycare centres and nurseries should have a detailed cleaning and disinfection plan.
 The intervals for cleaning and disinfection can be increased, especially in areas with high contact density.
 In addition, cleaning practices should be intensified.

 All surfaces, equipment, and consumables should be cleaned daily with cleaning agents.
 Frequently touched surfaces such as door handles, handrails, light switches, toilet flush handles, and more should be additionally disinfected.
 It is also important to check the condition of the ventilation systems and water supply to prevent diseases caused by the legionella bacteria.

 It is all very well to create a hygiene concept for daycare centres and nurseries.
 Such a plan is of little use if the implementation of the measures is not monitored.
 It is therefore advisable to carry out regular inspections and to discuss the measures with the employees.
 In this way, problems can be detected early on.
-Also, an emergency plan for dealing with confirmed COVID-19 cases must be in place.
+Also, an emergency action plan for dealing with confirmed COVID-19 cases must be in place.
 The hygiene plan should always be kept up to date.

 To create a hygiene plan for crèches and daycare centres is a challenge, but urgently needed in times of a pandemic.
 Checklists help to implement the safety and hygiene measures quickly and correctly.
 Paper lists can be an obstacle in this case because information can be lost and the exchange between responsible persons becomes more difficult.

 In such a situation, where a quick reaction is required, a digital solution is the choice of the hour.
 With Lumiform's mobile app, all inspections and audits can easily be performed from any location using a smartphone or tablet - online or offline.
 All data is immediately available to the entire team.
 In this way, problems are immediately detected and corrected, which significantly increases security.
 Data is saved immediately and is no longer lost.